mddesta/Surfsup/README.md

 ###### Climate App

 - Design a Flask API based on the queries
-- Use FLASK to create your routes.
+- Use FLASK to create routes.

 ### Visualization